tillgrallert/slides/dh/2023-paderborn/2023-paderborn_notes.md

     - start a poll
         +
 - Introduction
-    + to the SWANA region
+    + [x] to the SWANA region
     + the Arabic and Islamic cultural heritage and its importance to the world
     + [x] to Arabic periodicals: from the Digital History Conference 2023
     + [x] my research interest: from the Digital History Conference 2023
 - Arabic language and script
-- character encodings
+- [x] character encodings
     + unicode
     + catalogues
 - TEI or not TEI
-- minimal computing
+- [x] minimal computing
-- my workflow
+- [x] my workflow

+# to do

+- [ ] screenshots of catalog searches for mirʾāt al-sharq
+- [ ] extent the modelling section in the workflow
+    + NER
+    + authority files
+    + extensions for non-European names
+    + slides could be based on the 2017 talk at the SFB or rather the 2021 talk at SBB